vesatimonen/counter-maze/README.md

 Counter maze is a tiny multi-challenge puzzle made with HTML, CSS and native JavaScript.

-Target of the puzzle is to decrement all the counters to zero moving the cursor.
+Target of the puzzle is to decrement all the counters to zero by moving the cursor.

 <img src="images/capture.png" alt="Game example" />